Evanm97/Pandemic-Modelling/README.md

 *Instructions*

-The app can be run by either:
+The app can be run through either:

 1. shinyapp : https://evan-murray.shinyapps.io/fyp_pandemic-modeling/